ZupIT/charlescd/villager/README.md

 # CharlesCD Villager

-Villager is a tool that abstracts many cloud providers and provides a unique API to integrate with container registries.
+Villager is a tool that abstracts multiple cloud providers in order to provide a unique API to integrate with container registries.

 ## How Villager works